SuleymanCetiner/Fine--Tuning/README.md

 Original source is : https://www.tensorflow.org/tutorials/images/transfer_learning

 I changed lots of things and trained a little bit.You can train more if you want.
-By the way, i interrupt training at the second epoch in intention to show that it works
+By the way, i interrupt training at the second epoch in intention to show that it works.

 ![image](https://user-images.githubusercontent.com/38746955/136469148-fbc0e2e5-995f-4b1e-baf0-c186cce72f6e.png)

+  ----- Some results of tests -----

 Have a nice day ....